samsquire/interface-experiments/README.md

 # 5. Transpose Interface

 When presenting large pieces of information it may be desirable to change the prioritized or focal point of the information being displayed without hiding or obfuscating it.
-Transpose interface allows the user to change the orientation of content that it scrolls in a different way without losing access to it.
+Transpose interface allows the user to change the orientation of content so that it scrolls in a different way without losing access to it.
 In the following examples, there are two large documents.
 The user can read them one at a time by scrolling vertically like a conventional interface.
 Alternatively, they can choose to display both side by side by transposing the orientation from vertical to horizontal.
 They can now view the content by scrolling horizontally.

 ![Regular interface](https://raw.github.com/samsquire/interface-experiments/master/transpose_doc.png "Regular interface")